 The pattern of "over-commitment to others and under-commitment to myself" sets me up to make unhealthy choices in my life.
-This pattern has been a key obstacle to my health.
+This pattern has been a key obstacle to health.
 Does your brain and heart dream up commitments that your body can't keep?

 SKILL #2: I couldn't change what I didn't observe.
 Keeping a food and lifestyle journal is like looking in a mirror.
-I can see the type and amounts of weight loss! food I eat each day, and how my emotions, people, places, and events influence my choices.
+I can see the type and amounts of food I eat each day, and how my emotions, people, places, and events influence my choices.
 I can notice my problem eating and lifestyle patterns.
 I can also see the benefits of trying out new foods or different lifestyle choices.
 Keeping a journal allows me to "write away" the pounds.
-I discovered how to be my own lifestyle trainer and coach through this process.
-I figured out what worked and what didn't work for me.
+I discovered how to be my own lifestyle trainer and coach.